snake-fan/KnowAct/README.md

 - `backend/knowact/storage/`: local artifact, material path, and reviewed graph/map promotion helpers.
 Test-stage book PDFs can be placed under the repository-level `storage/` directory, which is git-ignored except for `.gitkeep`.
 - `backend/knowact/api/` and `backend/main.py`: a FastAPI entrypoint with an authoring API that can run the real graph authoring workflow from a local textbook PDF.
 - `frontend/`: a React/Vite research workbench with top-level Knowledge Graph and User Profile modules.
 It supports candidate graph review and the Profile Context generation, editing, save, and immutable-confirmation gate.
-- `benchmark/fixtures/dev_classical_supervised_ml_algorithms/`: a 5-node development fixture for schema and validator checks, not the formal 30-50 node v1 graph.
+- `benchmark/fixtures/dev_classical_supervised_ml_algorithms/`: a 5-node development fixture for schema and validator checks, not the formal reviewed v1 graph.
 - `test/`: `unittest` coverage for the public schema and validation APIs.

 Configure local OpenAI API access by copying `.env.example` to `.env` and filling in: